10-Minute Mentaiko Cucumber Salad: The Ultimate No-Cook Japanese Side

 • ½ teaspoon toasted sesame oil

-• 1 tablespoon mentaiko (spicy cod roe, membrane removed)
+• 1 tablespoon mentaiko (spicy cod roe, membrane removed; about one roe sac)

 • Extra salt to taste (optional)